Revd Rex A E Hunt

 MSc(Hons), GradDip(Communication Management)

 Rex Hunt is a progressive 'grass roots' religious naturalist, liturgist, and social ecologist.
-Forty-three years ordained, first as a Presbyterian, he is today a retired minister of the Uniting Church in Australia, where his last placement was at the progressive Church of St James (2000-2009) in Canberra, ACT - Canberra being Australia's capital city, centre of national political life.
+Forty-four years ordained, first as a Presbyterian, he is today a retired minister of the Uniting Church in Australia, where his last placement was at the progressive Church of St James (2000-2009) in Canberra, ACT - Canberra being Australia's capital city, centre of national political life.

 Some highlights from a significant 'progressive' career in ministry include: